woossi0/suite/docs/usermanual/source/cartography/ysld/reference/rules.rst

      - Blank (so rule will apply to all features)
    * - ``else``
      - No
      - Specifies whether the rule will be an "else" rule.
-An else rule applies when, due to filters, no other rule applies.
-Options are ``true`` or ``false`` and must be lowercase.
+An else rule applies when, after scale and filters are applied, no other rule applies.
+To make an else rule, set this option to ``true``.
 Cannot be used with ``filter``.
      - ``false``
    * - ``scale``
      - No